LucaMonteferrante/haircut-appointment-app/README.md

 docker compose up --build -d

-at
+at:

 http://127.0.0.1:5000/

-to stop the app do
+to stop the app do:
 docker compose down